 - RDD does not encourage or recommend a patient on certain opiates such as Suboxone®/Subutex or Methadone to switch over to a traditional opiate for a week or two prior to a rapid detox.

-- In this situation the patient would not get the benefit of a traditional opiate and more than likely would experience withdrawal from using a traditional opiate due to the decreased opiate doses.
-The patient would then be tempted to use larger amounts of opiates which could cause an overdose.
+- In this situation the patient does not get the benefit of a traditional opiate and more than likely experiences withdrawal from using a traditional opiate due to the decreased opiate doses.
+The patient is then tempted to use larger amounts of opiates which could cause an overdose.

 - Facilities that promote such a switch are not experienced in Methadone and Suboxone®/Subutex rapid detox.

-- Suboxone® is our 3rd most common drug patients come to us for detox.
+- Suboxone® is our 3rd most common drug addiction that patients come to us for detox.
 Approximately 1/3 of the patients we detox are addicted to Subutex/Suboxone®.

 - We understand the disappointment and struggle the patient encounters after spending thousands of dollars and realizing they must now seek out another detoxification for the Suboxone®/Subutex addiction.

 - Patients seeking a detoxification are never told about this type of detox until after they are given a powerful benzodiazepine per IV infusion to induce unconsciousness.
-They then receive an IV infusion of Buprenex (liquid Subutex), which is the opiate; Buprenorphine.
-The infusion of this strong opiate drug will readily attach to the opiate receptors with a strong binding affinity, pushing off the original opiate drug currently on the opiate receptors.
-When the patient awakens they are started on very high doses of Subutex/Suboxone®, the sublingual oral form of the opiate Buprenorphine.
-They will then remain on this replacement opiate drug for months.
+They then receive an IV infusion of Buprenex (liquid Subutex) which is the opiate; Buprenorphine.
+The infusion of this strong opiate drug readily attaches to the opiate receptors with a strong binding affinity, pushing off the original opiate drug currently on the opiate receptors.
+When the patient awakens they start on very high doses of Subutex/Suboxone®, the sublingual oral form of the opiate Buprenorphine.
+They remain on this replacement opiate drug for months.
 Upon finding out they are now addicted to an opiate typically more powerful than the opiate they were seeking a detox from, they are left to seek out a doctor in their area that will continue the maintenance dosing of this drug.
-Suboxone®/Subutex has the analgesic power 20-30 times stronger than morphine (per FDA studies and documentation, see FDA letter), and most find it impossible to "wean" down and stop the drug.
+Suboxone®/Subutex has the analgesic power 20-30 times stronger than morphine (per FDA studies and documentation, see FDA letter) and most find it impossible to “wean” down and stop the drug.

-- Some detox centers will tell patients they will be on Suboxone®/Subutex for only a few months to a year.
-We have heard patients have been told "months of use is needed to reset their receptors" when in fact it is a very lucrative treatment financially for physicians, requiring little patient care on their part.
+- Some detox centers tell patients they will be on Suboxone®/Subutex for only a few months to a year.
+We have heard patients have been told “months of use is needed to reset their receptors” when in fact it is a very financially lucrative treatment for physicians requiring little patient care on their part.

 - Some rehab facilities use Suboxone® claiming this is a detox, when it is nothing but a switch to another opiate typically causing withdrawal symptoms when the patient is discharged from treatment.